Commonwealth Games

 There are traditionally two disciplines in the sport of archery, Target Archery and Field Archery

-In 2010 there will be both men's and women's archery events, held at two venues: the I. G. Indoor Stadium Complex and India Gate / Red Fort.
-There will be eight gold medals up for grabs, four events each for Men and Women (team and individual, compound and recurve).
+In 2010 there were both men's and women's archery events, held at two venues: the I. G. Indoor Stadium Complex and India Gate / Red Fort.
+There were eight gold medals up for grabs, four events each for Men and Women (team and individual, compound and recurve).

 Related Pages